 The natural solution for this problem is to give the AUT enough time to write its data.
 There are two timeouts in the Squish Server that are involved when a Squish test script finishes.

-- SoftExitTimeout.
-After the test script has ended, the Squish Server waits for this time until it sends the AUT a signal to close.
-The AUT then still runs and can do its own cleanup activity.
-(This timeout works only under Unix.)
+After the test script has ended, the Squish Server waits for this time (milliseconds) until it sends the AUT a signal requesting the AUT to close (via SIGTERM).
+The AUT can then react to this and perform its regular cleanup activity.

-- HardExitTimeout.
-After the signal has been sent, the Squish Server waits for this time until it sends a “hard kill” signal to the AUT, which stops all of its activity immediately.
+After the SoftExitTimeout signal has been sent, the Squish Server waits for this time (milliseconds) until it directly kills the AUT (via SIGKILL) and its sub-processes.

 Both timeouts are measured in milliseconds.
 They are set with the